ApolloZhu/en/source/_posts/shimming-swiftui-apis-by-hacking-overload-resolution.md

 view.myRefreshable { ... }
 ```

-the goal is directly write:
+the goal is to directly write:

 ```swift
 @FocusState var isFocused